57uff3r/ibooks_notes_exporter/README.md

 that problem. it's a little program that gets all your notes and highlights from iBooks and exports them into markdown.

+Note! **ibooks-notes-exporter** can only extract notes from EPUB files.

 ## Installation